 Use the horizontal zoom control to view a single frame in detail.

 Add a second scope view to display master and slave data frames simultaneously.

 Click Create and choose from either Modbus RTU or Modbus ASCII.

 In the setup window most fields are automatically populated.
 Just define which channel is master and which is slave.

 If Graph is checked, a colour-keyed trace will appear in the graph display, time-correlated with the acquired data.

 If Table is checked, all the data will be presented in a table format.
 There are several useful features available with the table:

-Modbus RTU and Modbus ASCII decoders are a standard feature with PicoScope (Beta) software and can be used with all real-time PicoScope models.
+Modbus RTU and Modbus ASCII decoders are a standard feature from PicoScope software versions 6.13.5 and onwards and can be used with all real-time PicoScope models.

 Modbus® is a registered trademark of Schneider Electric, licensed to the Modbus Organization, Inc.